Ministry of Education in Albania

-The Ministry of Education and Sports (Ministria e Arsimit dhe Sportit) is a department of the Albanian Government responsible for Education and Sport.
+The Ministry of Education (Ministria e Arsimit) is a department of the Albanian Government responsible for Education.
 The current minister is Mirela Kumbaro.

 History

 Since the establishment of the institution, the Ministry of Education has been reorganized by joining other departments or merging with other ministries, thus making its name change several times.
 This list reflects the changes made in years in pluralist history since 1992 as an institution: